 There are a number of ways you can work out what the best choices are for your website, but we thought we would help you out by providing you a few plugins from the WordPress community that we admire.
-We admire these plugins only for their usefulness, but also for the way they are built and maintained.
+We admire these plugins not only for their usefulness, but also for the way they are built and maintained.

-So, without further delay… here’s the list!
+So without further delay, here’s the list!

 1. Query Monitor

-Query Monitor lets you view debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.
+Query Monitor lets you view debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects, and more.

-This is one for the developers, but it is easily one of the most useful development plugins available.
-The full feature list is huge, but the gist of it is that with Query Monitor installed you are able to read and understand database queries, view all hooks and filters that are being fired, see which theme templates are being used, access all request data, and so much more.
+This one is for the developers, but it is easily one of the most useful development plugins available.
+The full feature list is huge, and the gist of it is that with Query Monitor installed you are able to read and understand database queries, view all hooks and filters that are being fired, see which theme templates are being used, access all request data, and so much more.

 SearchWP will instantly improve your WordPress search by including content that is usually ignored.

 The native search in WordPress is passable, but it’s not great.
 A few people have tried to improve it with custom indexing plugins that allow content to be found much more easily, but none of them have done it quite as well as SearchWP.
 Working in the background, SearchWP enables all of your site content to be searched — custom fields, shortcode content, PDF content, and more.